sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 #### Data Set

 First, we will look at the dataset itself as it is.
-The dataset is stored as `Time-Series` object.
+The dataset is stored as `Time-Series` object and we present it as simple

 ```R
 > str(AirPassengers)